Manoj21500566/EIGENVALUES-AND-EIGENVECTORS/README.md

 # EIGENVALUES-AND-EIGENVECTORS
 ## Aim:
-To write a python program to find the Eigenvalues and Eigen Vectors
+To write a python program to find the Eigenvalues and Eigen Vectors.
 ## Equipment’s required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner